nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 Or run the `create_exact_submission.sh` file.

-Run the following commands to reproduce the results by training the models:
+Run the following commands to reproduce the results by training the models.
+**Please notice that this will delete the previous trained model** and it will be not be possible to exactly reproduce the results from the provided saved models.

 ```
 # We need to be at the road-segmentation level